Kalaiz/cuedes/resources/reflection.md

 - Learned that `Button` has a default margin.
 Tried to override it using this [solution](https://stackoverflow.com/a/43298421/11200630) which overrides the default background.
 However, the button's drawable's size [cannot](https://stackoverflow.com/questions/32656837/changing-the-drawable-size-inside-a-button) be changed.I eventually made my own button using a LinearLayout.

 - I was searching for various Place autocompletion APIs, however most of them were limited and were not free.
-I am planning to use wikipedi API to search for locations. -- TODO
+I am planning to use wikipedia API to search for locations. -- TODO

+-  Polling location periodically  and expanded "configuration" of geofencing request since sometimes geofencing fails to trigger.

 ### What I could have done better/will be doing